atuttle/Light-Switch-Rave-Party/readme.md

 * **notifyAction:** URL that returns the [TwiML][twiml] for the call
 * **notify:** Array of numbers to call and notify (currently only supports exactly 1 number)

+> **Note:** _The script intentionally kills itself_ if it has to notify you.
+Twilio costs cash-money, so we don't want to go wasting that, do we?!
+Also, not getting called every minute while you're trying to fix your app is probably going to make it easier to fix.
+Just manually restart the monitoring job once you've fixed your app.

 Once that's all good to go, start it up:

     $ node main.js